Related reminder: only a little while left to Pre-Order Luminar 4 at a Discount

-By the way, all of these photos in this article were edited using the new Luminar 2018 Photo Editor, which gives users incredible control over contrast, saturation, exposure, color balance, and much more.
+By the way, all of these photos in this article were edited using the Luminar Photo Editor, which gives users incredible control over contrast, saturation, exposure, color balance, and much more.
 I’ve been having fun testing it’s new features.

 Here are some ideas to help you capture beautiful cityscapes at night:

 There are so many lines in a city that it can be overwhelming to find ones that your eye really wants to follow.
 Traffic lines work great as do natural bends in a street or pathway, chain links, fences, and walls.
 Even overhead power lines for trolley cars could work, or the train tracks they move on.
 Once you start looking for lines, you will see them everywhere.

 In this photo from Fan Pier in Boston, Luminar was used to increase the colors, make some color shifts to enhance the mood, and slightly brighten the foreground.

 Just about everyone has shot light trails at some point, and for good reason—it’s one of the simple joys of photography.
 Allowing passing traffic to blur out, leaving just the headlights and taillights visible, is a fun shot to do and adds a bit of interest to a photo.
 Find a good spot, set up and then begin your exposure just as a vehicle is about to enter the frame.
 Depending on the light, this could be 3 to 5 seconds or longer—even over 10 seconds.
 Sometimes you may go as long as 30 seconds.
 Just experiment with it until you find what works best.